-AED Equipment should be stored in a temperature-controlled environment as lithium batteries can crack in freezing temperatures and overheating the batteries can cause the batteries to deteriorate earlier than expected.
-In addition, many AEDs have safety measures where the device will go into a warning mode when the temperature is outside the normal range, similar to how a smartphone will give a temperature warning and turn off until it returns to normal range.
-There are a variety of cabinets available for proper storage and many come with strobes and alarms which not only help to alert bystanders that an emergency is occurring, but also act as a theft deterrent in public settings such as schools and gyms.
-It is recommended to always keep the AED in the same location, so it is readily accessible, and having signs to alert bystanders as to the location is recommended and, in some cases, required.
+AED Equipment should be stored in a temperature-controlled environment as lithium batteries can crack in freezing temperatures, and overheating the batteries can cause the batteries to deteriorate earlier than expected.
+In addition, many AEDs have safety measures where the device will go into a warning mode when the temperature is outside the normal range, similar to how a smartphone will give a temperature warning and turn off until it returns to the normal range.
+There are a variety of cabinets available for proper storage, and many come with strobes and alarms, which not only help to alert bystanders that an emergency is occurring but also act as a theft deterrent in public settings such as schools and gyms.
+It is recommended to always keep the AED in the same location so it is readily accessible, and having signs to alert bystanders as to the location is recommended and, in some cases, required.
 If you’re at a facility that uses an AED for travel events, such as youth sports events and church outings, consider acquiring a second AED to use for these events.
-Getting to the AED and returning to the victim in a timely manner is most important as the stats show the likelihood of having a successful rescue is increased dramatically if CPR is started within 3.
-To achieve the ideal response time, AEDs should be placed no more than 90-seconds away, each way, so that a rescuer can be back to the scene with an AED to use in less than 180-seconds (3 minutes).
+Getting to the AED and returning to the victim in a timely manner is most important as the stats show the likelihood of a successful rescue is increased dramatically if CPR is started within three minutes.
+To achieve the ideal response time, AEDs should be placed no more than 90 seconds away each way so that a rescuer can return to the scene with an AED to use in less than 180 seconds (3 minutes).

 Lastly, all AEDS come with a warranty.
-Once an AED passes its warranty period, it is important to look at a possible replacement AED.
-Technological advancements and American Heart Association (AHA) Guideline Updates are key factors for replacement considerations.
-The American Heart Association currently provides guidance related to CPR and AED protocol that is used in AED Software, and the AHA provides updates to those guidelines every 5 years.
+Once an AED passes its warranty period, it is essential to look at a possible replacement AED.
+Technological advancements and American Heart Association (AHA) Guideline Updates are critical factors for replacement considerations.
+The American Heart Association currently provides guidance related to CPR and AED protocol that is used in AED Software, and the AHA provides updates to those guidelines every five years.
 When these updates are made, the AED Manufacturers are required to develop software upgrades as indicated.
-These upgrades need to be performed on the AED to ensure it is up to date and ready to perform if needed.
-Additionally, as manufacturers discontinue certain models, the replacement parts may become difficult to find and eventually may become obsolete.
-Keep in mind, trade-in options are often available for upgrades to newer AED models.
+These upgrades must be performed on the AED to ensure it is up to date and ready to perform if needed.
+Additionally, as manufacturers discontinue specific models, the replacement parts may become difficult to find and eventually obsolete.
+Remember, trade-in options are often available for upgrades to newer AED models.

-CPR Feedback is when an AED not only provides CPR instruction but will also correct the user actions to ensure quality CPR is performed.
-AEDs that offer CPR feedback will correct the user with audible and visual prompts to push faster, push slower, push harder, push softer, and to allow the chest to recoil.
-Currently, only ZOLL, Cardiac Science, and HeartSine models offer versions of CPR Feedback.
+CPR Feedback is when an AED not only provides CPR instruction but will also correct the user’s actions to ensure quality CPR is being performed.
+AEDs that offer CPR feedback will correct the user with audible and visual prompts to push faster, push slower, push harder, push softer, and allow the chest to recoil.
+Only ZOLL, Cardiac Science, and HeartSine models currently offer versions of CPR Feedback.

 Remote Monitoring Services is a new technology that allows for inspections to be completed with notifications/alerts pushed to the person assigned to do the checks.
 Some AEDs offer built-in remote monitoring through the use of Wi-Fi connectivity.
-Some cabinet manufacturers have created remote monitoring solutions that utilize cellular data and work with a variety of AED makes and models.
-Remote monitoring provides your AED with 24/7 oversight and can even go so far as to send a text alert when your AED is moved, or cabinet is opened.
-Learn more about remote monitoring here.
+Some cabinet manufacturers have created remote monitoring solutions that utilize cellular data and work with various AED makes and models.
+Remote monitoring provides your AED with 24/7 oversight and can even go so far as to send a text alert when your AED is moved, or a cabinet is opened.

-Program Management is an all-in-one solution to track, maintain and ensure readiness for all of the AEDs in your deployment.
-Program management also helps track who is trained in your organization, who needs training, and compliance with federal, state, and local regulations.
+AED Program Management is an all-in-one solution to track, maintain and ensure readiness for all of the AEDs in your deployment.
+AED Program Management also helps track who is trained in your organization and who needs training and keeps you in compliance with federal, state, and local regulations.
 For larger organizations with multiple locations in different states, it is helpful to have program management to help with managing your AED program to ensure all recommendations are being adhered to.
-Learn more about AED Program Management by visiting our website.